fivethreeo/blender_accessibility/README.md

 1. Modeling Workflow:
    - Lock Shift for precise movement
-   - Use G, S, E for grab, scale, extrude
+   - Use G, R, S, E, B for grab, rotate, scale, extrude, bevel
    - X, Y, Z for axis constraints
-   - Expand numpad for numeric input

 2. Navigation:
    - Use locked modifiers for extended operations
    - Smart mouse positioning keeps you in your work area
-   - Numpad for precise numeric transformations
+   - Numpad for viewpoints and navigation

 3. Efficiency:
    - Keep common modifiers locked during complex operations
    - Use the compact view for daily work
-   - Expand numpad only when needed for numbers
+   - Expand numpad only when needed navigation

 ## Contributing